sillsdev/TheCombine/docs/user_guide/docs/dataEntry.md

 The speaker associated with a recording can be seen by hovering over its play icon, the green triangle.
 To change a recording's speaker, right click the green triangle (or press-and-hold on a touch screen).

+!!! note "Note"

+    Imported audio cannot be deleted or have a speaker added.

 ## New Entry with Duplicate Vernacular Form {#new-entry-with-duplicate-vernacular-form}

 If you submit a new entry with identical vernacular form and gloss to an existing entry, that entry will be updated